Temasek-Dynamics/gestelt/README.md

 # gestelt
-A Receding Horizon Planning (RHP) framework with a focus on inter-robot navigation in cluttered environments.
+A Receding Horizon Planning (RHP) framework with a focus on multi-UAV navigation in cluttered environments.

 For simulation and deployment on a physical drone, PX4 is the firmware of choice, although it is possible to remap the topics for use with Ardupilot or any other Mavlink-compatible system.